patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     ```

-- Updated the `onSelectDataListItem` prop to include the `event` as its first parameter.
+- Updated the `onSelectDataListItem` property to include the `event` as its first parameter.
 Handlers may require an update [(#8723)](https://github.com/patternfly/patternfly-react/pull/8723)

     Previous implementation: